The import of animals such as dogs, cats or ferrets that accompany travellers for non-commercial purposes from third countries is possible only when:

 - the animals hold a necessary veterinary certificate and meet the requirements mentioned in the certificate (model certificate can be found in Appendix II to the Commission Implementing Decision of 15 December 2011 laying down the list of third countries and territories authorised for imports of dogs, cats and ferrets and for non-commercial movements of more than five dogs, cats and ferrets into the Union and the model certificates for imports and non-commercial movements of those animals into the Union (Official Journal L. 343 of 23.12.2011, pp. 65-76);

-When bringing other accompanying animals than dogs, cats or ferrets, travelers should contact the General Veterinary Inspectorate by phone or mail due to complex import requirements.
+When bringing other accompanying animals than dogs, cats or ferrets, travellers should contact the General Veterinary Inspectorate by phone or mail due to complex import requirements.